zhizhi1348/Gnesyn-CodeAssist/README.md

 # This command spins up a local Docker environment and launches the web server at localhost:3000 which automatically opens in your device's default browser.
 uv run run.py
 ```
+Authentication:
+1. Visit your [Hugging Face](https://huggingface.co/) profile > Settings > Access Tokens.
+2. Generate a New Token with 'Write' access.
+3. Copy the token string.
+4. When starting CodeAssist, the application will prompt you for the token.
+Paste it into the terminal or web interface.

 ---
 ## Running on a VPS
 If you are running assitant on a VPS, create an SSH tunnel from your local PC: